henrybuilt/jcn/README.md

-# JCN - *J*son *C*omponent *N*otation
+# JCON - *J*son *CO*mponent *N*otation

 JSON is easy to parse and build tools around.

 UI Components are the standard way apps are built, but they have second-class support in programming languages and workflows.

-JCN is an intuitive way to represent UI Components in JSON, allowing you to inject logic as needed.
+JCON is an intuitive way to represent UI Components in JSON, allowing you to inject logic as needed.

 ## Example